What Are The Best Places To Learn To Code Online?

 • Best for upskilling: Frontend Masters

-• Best for beginners that want to get hired ASAP: Zero To Mastery (Yes, we picked ourselves here so we're biased but we give you the reasons below)
+• Best for beginners that want to get hired ASAP: Zero To Mastery (Yes, we picked ourselves here, but before you think I'm just neing biased, I will give you the reasons below, and hopefully you'll agree)

-If you want to niche down to a specific industry (ex: data science), then there are also a few specialized platforms that could be a good fit for you.
-We’ll cover a few of those as well.
+Also, if you want to niche down to a specific industry (ex: data science), then there are also a few specialized platforms that could be a good fit for you, and I’ll cover a few of those as well.

 For now, let’s break down each option and then you can decide for yourself.